pngado/PortfolioProjects/Deep Learning Model for Identifying Skin Cancer/README.md

 6. "DF" = Dermatofibroma
 7. "VASC" = Vascular lesion

+Instead of using the notebook to interact with Python, I've separated my code into a number of files - closer to how a real-life project would be structured.
+In addition, there's also an Excel spreadsheet that records model training results and a written Word report details the what, why, and how of the project.
+These files are listed below:

+*   `datasets.py`
+*   `explore.py`
+*   `models.py`
+*   `train.py`
+*   `Model Training Code.ipynb`
+*   `Written Report.docx`
+*   `model training results.xlsx`

 ## Dataset

 The data for this task is a subset of: https://challenge2018.isic-archive.com/task3/